ibm-cloud-docs/cis/caching-with-page-rules.md

 The `scheme` and `port` components are optional.
 If the `scheme` component is omitted, the format accepts `http://` and `https://` protocols.
 If the `port` is not specified, the rule matches all ports.
 You can perform basic wildcard matches by using a `*` symbol in your rule pattern, allowing it to match a series of similar patterns.

-**Important things to remember with Page Rules:**
+**Important things to remember with page rules:**

- * Only one Page Rule takes effect on any given request.
+ * Only one page rule takes effect on any given request.
- * Page Rules are given priority in an order from top to bottom.
-Once a URL matches a rule, only that rule is applied; that is, if a Page Rule has triggered already on a request, any subsequent rules that also match the URL pattern will not take effect.
+ * Page rules are given priority in an order from top to bottom.
+Once a URL matches a rule, only that rule is applied; that is, if a page rule has triggered already on a request, any subsequent rules that also match the URL pattern will not take effect.
  * As a general rule, we recommend ordering your rules from most specific to least specific.
- * Page Rules can be disabled, in which case they will take no action but can still be seen in the list and edited.
-Setting the *Enabled* toggle to "Off" creates a Page Rule that is disabled initially.
+ * Page rules can be disabled, in which case they will take no action but can still be seen in the list and edited.
+Setting the *Enabled* toggle to "Off" creates a page rule that is disabled initially.

-## Forwarding (URL Redirection)
+## Forwarding (URL redirection)
 {:#forwarding-url-redirection}

 Redirects one URL to another using an HTTP 301 or 302 redirect.
 The contents of any section of a URL that a wildcard matches can be referenced using `$X` syntax.
 The `X` indicates the index of a glob in the pattern: `$1` is replaced with the first wildcard match,  `$2` with the second wildcard match, and so on.